tdslot/zbx-hpsmartarray/README.md

 __Please, read [Requirements and Installation](https://github.com/asand3r/zbx-hpsmartarray/wiki/Requirements-and-Installation) section in Wiki before use.
 Need to edit zabbix_agentd.conf file.__

-## Notice
-Please, attend!
-Version 0.4 works only with PowerShell v3.0 and above becouse contains ConvertTo-JSON cmdlet.
-For now, v0.3.x and v0.4 are same in syntax and functionality, so if you have only PowerShell v2.0, you must use v0.3.x without care.

 ## Dependencies
  - HP Array Configuration Utility or HP Smart Storage Administrator